The Gallatin News Examiner

 The Gallatin News Examiner is an American newspaper published in Gallatin, Tennessee.
-It is now owned by the media company Gannett and is published as part of the Tennessean newspaper.
+It is now owned by the media company USA Today Co. and is published as part of the Tennessean newspaper.
 Gallatin News Examiner was published daily online and in print on Fridays until 2017; now Sumner/Gallatin stories are published through the Tennessean's website and twice-weekly in print.
 The paper is a member of the Tennessee Press Association.
 Its editor was Mealand Ragland-Hudgins, who became editor of the paper in 2015.
 In 2017, Amy Nixon was named editor of the digital and social presence of the Gallatin News Examiner.

 History

 Colonel Thomas Boyers established the Gallatin Examiner in August 1859.
 Col. Boyers went on to become the first (organizing) president of the Tennessee Press Association.
 After serving in the Civil War, Col. Boyers returned to the Examiner and continued printing the paper until his death in 1895.
 In 2007, Col. Boyers was inducted into the Tennessee Newspaper Hall of Fame.